CharlieChenEC/sonic-utilities/doc/Command-Reference.md

   ```

   - Parameters:
-    - value: 0-300 seconds.
+    - value: **0, 5-300** seconds.
 Set polling-interval to 0 to disable counter polling

+The following example shows how to set polling-interval to 30 seconds.
 - Example:
   ```
   admin@sonic:~# sudo config sflow polling-interval 30